 He knew it was dangerous.
 She might topple over the edge and be destroyed completely.
 In a moment of cold ruthlessness, he decided he was prepared for that.
 He would rather have her destroyed than tolerate this powerlessness over her.
 In the process if he managed to wreak the delicate life breathing in her… around her… so be it..!
 He was cruel and wanton.
 He needed to know that he controlled her utterly, like her God.
 He needed to know his power and he needed it know it through her.
 Nothing else would do.
 She had to be conquered or he would disintegrate.
 Once he had conquered her, he would never let her forget it.
 He had no idea that he had become a control obsessed beast.

 He prepared himself for the final assault.
 Her placidity infuriated him to greater effort.
 He pounded into her with all his fury.
 He raged and ranted.
-He tried tried to make her rise into a corresponding frenzy, uncontrolled, uncontrollable.
+He tried to make her rise into a corresponding frenzy, uncontrolled, uncontrollable.
 She heaved on the surface but her depths remained composed.
 After hours of exhausting effort, he was spent and was quite.
-He tried all he could, but he could not violate the tranquillity within her.
+He tried all he could, but he could not violate the tranquility within her.
 In that darkly luminous place, she remained untouched by him.

 She was saddened.
 He hadn’t needed to do this.
 She was fluid and accommodating.
 Why this violence?
 Why this desire to control?
 They could have waltzed in tandem and created incredible beauty.
 She ached with his pain, the pain that drove him to do this.
 She was sorry for his misguided attempt to control her.
 She remained inflexible and unmoved; she had to.
-She wished that he could have been a succour to her.
+She wished that he could have been a succor to her.
 She wished they could have tended life together, as they were meant to.
 There was so much he could have done to help her, had he aligned himself to her instead of taking cudgels against her.
 But this was not to be.
 She had lost her helpmate to the labyrinth of a false pride.
 The realization smote her cruelly.

 She continued to tend to the life in her, around her.
 The beautiful fish… silver grey… mottled brown… golden yellow… moved within her still depths.
 They darted about in sensitively responsive schools… or in majestic solitude.
 A yellowed leaf… bearing a fat caterpillar… floated lazily to the surface of the lake.
 A flash of silver… and the bug was gone.
 The leaf floated on for a few seconds and then sank down into the depths as if weary from its travels and happy to be home.

 A kingfisher gave out its trilling call.
 It was sitting on some tree on the far bank.
 The pure lilting sound came floating over the water… smoothing out the surface ruffles… deepening the stillness within.
 The kingfisher flew across.
 In mid-flight, it hovered in the air, as if skidding to a stop.
 Then it dived, its aim unerring and true.
-In a split second it flew out of the lake, holding the writhing golden yellow fish in its beak.
-The lake water glistened on its vivid plumage… adding a tone of grandeur to its vibrant colours.
+In a split second it flew out of the lake, holding the writhing golden-yellow fish in its beak.
+The lake water glistened on its vivid plumage… adding a tone of grandeur to its vibrant colors.

 The Neem tree had dropped a seed into a crevice between the rocks just at the edge of the lake.
 Life breathed faintly within its almost dried shell.
 It waited for rain.
 In two days, it would become history, its life force dried out silently within; its hunger unappeased… its thirst unquenched.
 It lay there patiently, not making a fuss, waiting for rain.
 It was ready to become a statistic, if that was its destiny.